ePortfolio

 Video Spotlights is a series in which I watched UCF Libraries research videos and provided detailed summaries for the convenience of readers.
 This blog displays my analytical skills, as well as my judgment in determining the importance of information in long-form videos.

 Know Your Library is the daughter of Hidden Gems.
-Similar in everything but its namesake, this blog also details library services, events, and faculty members for the information and entertainment of readers.
+Similar in everything but its namesake, this blog also details library services, events, and faculty members for the awareness of the UCF community.

 Individual Works

-The Rhetorical Appropriation of Black Lives Matter, published in UCF’s Convergence Rhetoric, details the history of the Black Lives Matter movement and the rise of blue lives matter as a counter-movement.
-The essay details how the generates victimhood amongst police officers rather than acknowledging how they can be perpetrators of violence against racial and ethnic minorities.
+The Rhetorical Appropriation of Black Lives Matter, published in UCF’s Convergence Rhetoric, details the history of the Black Lives Matter movement and the rise of "blue lives matter" as a counter-movement.
+The essay details how the latter phrase generates victimhood amongst police officers rather than acknowledging how they can be perpetrators of violence against racial and ethnic minorities.

 The Importance of Cultural Literacy in Criminal Justice, published in UCF’s FPEP Post – Issue 1.2, explores the varying definitions of literacy with time, context, and environment.
 There is a particular focus on how cultural literacy among first responders – particularly police officers – can improve the experience of criminal justice for citizens of diverse backgrounds.